The Florida Archipelago in its Grandest Form – An Exceptional Chart of Florida, the Gulf Coast and Caribbean

-Perhaps most significant change (and the one which would continue to change over the next several decades) is the vastly different treatment of southern Florida.
-In this edition, Bellin has broken up the Peninsula into a vast archipelago of massive islands, beginning in the Central par of Florida's east coast.
-In the south, there is a massive channel shown between the area between Miami (which would not appear on a map for another 70 years) and the islands west of the region.
-The entire Gulf Coast has been re-worked and a number of new Bays and other coastal features are represented for the first time on this second edition of the map.
+Perhaps the most significant change, and the one which would continue to evolve on maps and charts over the next several decades, is the vastly different treatment of southern Florida.
+In this edition, Bellin has broken up the Peninsula into a vast archipelago of islands, beginning in the central part of Florida's east coast.
+Such a depiction is distinctive and reveals how little European navigators still knew of Florida’s shores south of St. Augustine.

 The Dépôt de la Marine, known more formally as the Dépôt des cartes et plans de la Marine, was the central charting institution of France.
 The centralization of hydrography in France began in earnest when Jean-Baptiste Colbert became First Minister of France in 1661.
 Under his watch, the first Royal School of Hydrography began operating, as did the first survey of France’s coasts (1670-1689).
 In 1680, Colbert consolidated various collections of charts and memoirs into a single assemblage, forming the core of sources for what would become the Dépôt.

 The Dépôt itself began as the central deposit of charts for the French Navy.
 In 1720, the Navy consolidated its collection with those government materials covering the colonies, creating a single large repository of navigation.
 By 1737, the Dépôt was creating its own original charts and, from 1750, they participated in scientific expeditions to determine the accurate calculation of longitude.